An interesting mix of flavors, this rye whiskey and red beet shrub cocktail makes for a great drink!

 - 1 tsp salt

 - pinch of cayenne pepper

 - 1 cup sugar

-- Add beets and 1/4 cup of vinegar to blender.
+Add beets and 1/4 cup of the vinegar to blender.
 Blend until pureed.

-- Cover and allow to steep for at least one day.
+Cover and allow to steep for at least a day.

-- We let ours sit in the fridge for 5 days before using.
+We let ours sit for about 5 days before using.
 It seemed to get the right peppery, sweet, smokey bite.
 Shake at least 1 time a day.